pingcap/blog/2017-07-11-tidbinternal1.md

 ~~  ……
 ```

 It is noted that as for multiple versions of a Key, we put the bigger number first (you can review the Key-Value section in which I mentioned that Key is an ordered array).
-In this way, when a user gets the Value by Key + <Version>, he can construct the Key of MVCC with Key and Version, which is Key-<Version>.
+In this way, when a user gets the Value by Key + &lt;Version&gt;, he can construct the Key of MVCC with Key and Version, which is Key-&lt;Version&gt;.
 Then he can directly Seek(Key-Version) and locate the first position that is greater than or equal to this Key-Version.
 For more detail, see [MVCC in TiKV](https://pingcap.com/blog/2016-11-17-mvcc-in-tikv/).

 [Back to the top](#top)